 Institutionalize a career cultureUsing technology to ensure career information is easily accessible.
 Facilitate movement and career progression by recognizing non-lateral career moves, celebrating learning rather than just promotions, and rewarding high potentials with more meaningful career experiences.

 Make careers engaging and funInvest time in ensuring managers see employee career development as central to their roles.
 Equip people managers with talking points on how to lead career conversations effectively with the stated objective of showing employees that your organization is one in which they can grow and thrive.

-More insights from Mercer Job and Career Architecture
+More insights from Mercer Job Architecture and Career Frameworks

 Mercer invests in job architecture methodologies.
 We conduct ongoing research to ensure alignment with the global marketplace, and we are committed to providing organizations with a leading platform for managing diverse talent populations.

-Our job analysis and evaluation methodology allow organizations to understand the internal comparability and external value of jobs while facilitating the rapid development of new roles and responsibilities.
+Our job analysis and leveling methodology allow organizations to understand the internal comparability and external value of jobs while facilitating the rapid development of new roles and responsibilities.